gammapy/gammapy-benchmarks/validation/cta-1dc/README.md

 - Script some or all of the analyses from the CTA 1DC tools validation with latest Gammapy.
 - Compare to results on the wiki page or in the close-out document
+- Note that the IRFs used to simulate and analyse CTA 1DC had some issues.
+Especially the energy dispersion was noisy, leading to unstable spectral results in several cases at low energies (see e.g. links [here](https://github.com/gammapy/gammapy/issues/2484#issuecomment-545904310)).
+The way we handle this is to just document discrepancies for now, and then in 2020 or later we'll change CTA validation dataset for Gammapy when something newer becomes available.

 ## References